w3f/Grants-Program/applications/Bono_Network.md

 **Tagline**: Bono Network - Decentralizing Justice through Blockchain and AI

 **Brief Description**:
 Bono is a decentralized legal infrastructure platform aiming to democratize access to justice globally.
 By integrating blockchain technology, AI (Codename Arbiter), and a global network of vetted law firms (the High Table), Bono provides affordable and accessible legal services across jurisdictions.
-Our mission is to modernize the legal industry by reducing costs, increasing transparency, and protecting vulnerable individuals through innovative technology solutions like zero-knowledge proofs and immutable legal records, Worldwide.
+Our mission is to modernize the legal industry by lowering the barriers to entry, increasing transparency, and protecting vulnerable individuals through innovative technology solutions like zero-knowledge proofs and immutable legal records, Worldwide.

 **Relation to Substrate/Polkadot/Kusama**:
 Bono intends to leverage Substrate to build a blockchain-based legal infrastructure that is interoperable, secure, and scalable.
 By integrating with Polkadot, Bono can ensure cross-chain compatibility and high levels of security for legal document verification, tokenization of litigation, and decentralized governance mechanisms.